ymer/LandScape/README.md

 Output files:

 1. An output files containing the maximal segments and their values.
-This file is saved to [output]_[score_evaluation].txt It contains the following columns: s - The start point of the maximal segment. e - The end point of the maximal segment.
+This file is saved to [output]_[score_evaluation].txtIt contains the following columns: s - The start point of the maximal segment. e - The end point of the maximal segment.
 Y - The height of the highest point in the maximal segment.